Modeling non-genetic information dynamics in cells using reservoir computing: Acknowledgement

 \section{Acknowledgement}

-We thank Dr. Robert Eil (University of Oregon) for providing flow cytometry data for this work.
+We thank Dr. Robert Eil (Oregon Health \& Science University) for providing flow cytometry data for this work.
 DN acknowledges Dr. Prabesh Khatiwada (Columbia University) for insightful discussion on cellular immune response and flow cytometry.